Bei Bei: Move to China

 In 2021 Bei Bei became the subject of a children's book titled Bei Bei Goes Home, written by Cheryl Bardoe.
 The book describes his return from America to China and what that means for conservation efforts.

 Adult Life

-Bei Bei turned 6 years old in 2022.
-Giant Panda's achieve the age of sexual maturity between the ages of 4 and 8.
+Bei Bei turned 9 years old in 2024.
+Giant pandas achieve sexual maturity between the ages of 4 and 8.
 It has been reported that upon reaching this milestone, he would become part of a breeding program credited with increasing panda populations until they could be removed from the endangered species list.
-Some scientists disagree with this assessment and assert that although the number of pandas in captive breeding programs like this one is growing, multiple threats to wild pandas still exist.
+Some scientists disagree with this assessment and assert that, although the number of pandas in captive breeding programs like this one is growing, multiple threats to wild pandas still exist.